FoundationStereo & Fast-FoundationStereo

 EdgeNeXt-S CNN + Frozen DepthAnythingV2 ViT

-Both left and right images pass through two parallel encoders:
+Both left and right images pass through two parallel encoders (weights shared across left/right):

 2 Hybrid Cost Volume